cba85/tyme-googlecalendar/README.md

 ## Usage ##

-First, export your time traked in Tyme in csv format.
+First, export your time tracked in Tyme in csv format.

 Then, launch the tyme-to-calendar script passing your exported csv file as an argument.